 The aircraft is able to carry a payload of 550,000 lbs (250,000 kg) which approximates the weight of the Pegasus II orbital rocket, and it was intended to launch this from a height of 35,000 feet or 11 kilometres into orbit.

-When fully loaded with a Pegasus II rocket with orbital payload the Stratolaunch requires a take-off run of more than 12,000 feet (3,700 metres), and the long range of the aircraft is required as a steady climb to launch altitude at moderate speeds is flown so as not to subject the cargo rocket to any high-G stresses before launch.
+When fully loaded with a Pegasus II rocket with orbital payload the Stratolaunch requires a take-off run of more than 12,000 feet (3,700 metres).
+The long range of the aircraft is required as a steady climb to launch altitude at moderate speeds.
+It is flown so as not to subject the cargo rocket to any high-G stresses before launch.

 The future of Stratolaunch Systems was on shaky ground after the 2018 death of Paul Allen of Microsoft fame, who helped launch the company in 2011.
 Despite the first successful test flight of the Stratolaunch aircraft less than three months later, the original reason for being of Stratolaunch Systems was severely compromised by the repeated failures of the company to secure a viable rocket system to launch payloads into orbit.